ansible-cfg/mis_vagrant/Documentation/AdminQuickstart.md

 Follow all instructions in the User quickstart to ensure that you have all required dependencies.

 1. Create (or clone locally) your client project repo.
+This will be referred to as [myrepo] for the remainder of this document.

 2. Once your client project repo is created, you have two options:
     * Make mis_vagrant a submodule of your project's repo (As long as the